dzolt/metaverse-live-chat/README.md

-This is and introduction into Metaverse.
+This is an app aimed for introduction to Metaverse.

-The app goal is to be a live chat for any user worldwide.
+The goal of this app is to be a live chat for any user worldwide.

 The app will be created using React and Next.js.